Fractured Magic: Chapter Twenty-Eight

 Riordan scoffed and tossed the newspaper aside, onto a side table.
 “They can turn our city upside down, if they like, but they won’t find their blasted king,” he spat.
 He turned to them, inclined his head in a deeper bow than before.
 “It was good of you to bring me this information.
 I’ll see that you’re all duly compensated.”

 “Maebhe,” Kieran hissed, but the king held up a hand to silence him.
 He approached, slowly, and took Maebhe’s hand.
 He smoothed it over reassuringly and said, “Ms. Cairn, I can’t imagine how stressful this last week has been for you.
-You may rest assured that I will handle it.
+You may rest easy, now, knowing that I will handle it.
 Do not concern yourself with the details.”

-He dropped her hand reluctantly and turned to Drys and Leileas next.
+Reluctantly dropping her hand, he turned to Drys and Leileas next.
 “Will you be staying in Orean?”

 “Yes,” Drys said immediately, practically scowling at the king.
-Bewildered, Maebhe wondered what Riordan had done to offend him.
+Bemused, Maebhe wondered what Riordan had done to offend them.

 Leileas shook her head.
 “My message has been delivered and I must return to Home.”
 Her expression darkened, then, her thick brows furrowing.
 “There are matters I must report to my people.”